-Welcome to Part 4 of our Web Traffic Blueprint article series, where we explain how to turn a website into an automated web traffic machine using the WordPress CMS platform.
+Welcome to Part Four of our WordPress Web Traffic Blueprint article series, where we explain how to turn a site into an automated web traffic machine using the WordPress CMS.

 So far, we have covered the following in this series: